Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Create a Security Onion EC2 instance in Amazon Web Services (AWS)
 ---------------------------------
+To configure a Security Onion instance, follow these steps:

 - From the EC2 dashboard select ``Launch Instance``
 - Select the ``Community AMI's`` option in the left pane and search for ``Security-Onion-16.04`` in the search bar